 Residency Program Overview

-Most importantly, we have a 100% board pass rate for more than 5 years and have produced graduates that are highly sought after.
-Our graduates hold leadership positions in community mental health centers and hospitals around the country, are working in faculty positions at Universities nationwide, and work in well-established private practices of a variety of sizes.
+Most importantly, we have a 100% board pass rate for more than seven years and have produced graduates that are highly sought after.
+Our graduates hold leadership positions in community mental health centers and hospitals around the country, are working in faculty positions at universities nationwide, and work in well-established private practices of a variety of sizes.

 If you choose to train with us for the next four years, you will find a welcoming group of faculty and residents, a wonderful and affordable place to live that offers the same amenities as a larger city at half the price, and will have the privilege of being one of our highly sought after alumni.